VallabhReddy/Data-Science-Portfolio/README.md

 In my free time I like to read non-fiction works detailing natural and man-made systems and I play squash and videogames.
 Also, I'm always willing to try new board games.

 ## Portfolio
+Below is a list of complete and ongoing public Data Science projects of mine.

 ```markdown
 Syntax highlighted code block